ziyuge27/ziyuge-website/docs/index.md

 ## Introduction

-This website contains my sucessful application artworks to 3 different art high schools.
+This website contains my successful application artworks to 3 different art high schools.
 Idyllwild Arts Academy, OCSA, and Walnut Hill.
 OCSA is located in Santa Ana, California, and is currently ranked #9 best art high school in America.
 It's diverse community and talented teachers mean that anyone can fit in, and secure a good future.
 Idyllwild Arts Academy, located between Los Angeles, and ranked #3 best art high school in America is a school built around culture.
-Their booarding system and beautiful campus ensure a comfortable and livley stay.
-Finally, Walnut Hill School for the Arts, located in Natick, Massachusetts, and ranked #8 best art high school in America is powered by community and acedemics.
-Their boarding system ensures a comfortable enviornment, while still ensuring great acedemic performance.
+Their boarding system and beautiful campus ensure a comfortable and lively stay.
+Finally, Walnut Hill School for the Arts, located in Natick, Massachusetts, and ranked #8 best art high school in America is powered by community and academics.
+Their boarding system ensures a comfortable environment, while still ensuring great academic performance.

 ^^See application guidelines here:^^